oracle-livelabs/apex/apex-professional-hol22/4-doc-appointment-workflow/4-doc-appointment-workflow.md

 In this lab, you learn how to:

-- Create a Workflow
+- Create a Doctor Appointment Workflow

-- Modify the Workflow details
+- Modify theDoctor Appointment Workflow details

-- Define Workflow Data
+- Define Doctor Appointment Workflow Data

-- Add Workflow Variables
+- Add Doctor Appointment Variables

 Estimated Time: 20 minutes